The opportunity to study at Edge Hill University proved too good to turn down for Tessa Simpson.

 Tessa was selected for an Entrance Excellence scholarship in 2018 – being awarded £2,000 towards her studies.
 Find out more about applying for a scholarship here.

-Click here for more information about studying for a degree in Paramedic Practice.
+For more information about studying for a degree in Paramedic Practice, visit the course page .